 $10,000 invested in the Motley Fool’s stock picks would now be worth over $200,000.
 If that same $10,000 was invested in an S&P 500 mutual fund or ETF, it would be worth about $50,000.
 Both are great, but I’d certainly prefer the extra $150,000 I would have made by investing in the Fool’s stock picks.

 To put it simply, The Motley Fool Stock Advisor beats the S&P 500 by a considerable margin every year.

 How Does the Motley Fool Stock Advisor Compare to Other Services?

 If you are looking for a stock advisor, it makes sense to shop around a bit.
 That’s part of the reason we made this site.
 There are dozens of different financial services and we wanted to make sure we were using the best ones.

-To date, we’ve tried most of the popular financial services (ranging from stock brokers to stock pickers) and here’s how we think the Motley Fool compares to the competition.
+To date, we’ve tried most of the popular financial services (ranging from stock brokers to stock pickers).
+So how does Motley Fool compare?
+Let’s take a look.

 Motley Fool vs. Other Stock Picking Services

-The Motley Fool Stock Advisor program is the best stock picking service for two key reasons:
+The Motley Fool Stock Advisor service is the best stock picking service for two key reasons: